 I only have one kid.
 Which means that he is a little spoiled and typically gets a huge birthday bash.
-Last year we had a big Peter Pan Party with the most amazing birthday cake from I’m Topsy Turvy.
-This year we were on a bit of a time crunch due to a big decision to move across the country, so his party was toned down.
+Last year we had a big Peter Pan Party and THIS year we were on a bit of a time crunch due to a big decision to move across the country, so his party was toned down.
 We talked about keeping things simple with only cake and ice cream, but after a plea for minions from my almost five year old, I decided to toss a little something cute together using my Cricut Explore Design-and-Cut System.
 The end results were a pretty adorable 10 dollar minion party!

 I started by making chocolate and vanilla cupcakes per the birthday boys request.
 I searched the web and found a couple movie character images online, printed them up, and stuck them onto toothpicks using regular ol’ tape.
 In just a few minutes I had some cute cake toppers ready to go.
 I snagged the Blue Polka Dot Liners from amazon and used a Large Star Decorating Tip top to pipe on the icing.
 After that you just need to insert the toothpicks directly into the little cakes and you are all set!

 Next I hung some blue balloons ($1.50) tied with a yellow ribbon from the ceiling.
 They added a fun party appearance without adding a lot to my budget.
 I skipped the helium to save on money and was ultimately glad I did.
 I think I might use this method for other parties as well.